Relationship between the Romanian Orthodox Church and the Iron Guard: Duca's assassination

 In the aftermath of Duca's murder, legionnaires were also arrested in Vâlcea, in Vartolomeu Stănescu's diocese.
 Some were local parish priests or had connections to the Orthodox Church.
 Police records show that the priests of Tetoiu and Tomșani, both Iron Guard members, were released on February 7, 1934, as well as three students of Theology and a church cantor from Stroești.
 The priest of Stroești, Gheorghe Doară, remained in detention.
 Police records from September 1934 show the local population supported the imprisoned legionnaires.
 A committee chaired by Bishop Stănescu himself was carrying out coordinated efforts to provide the prisoners with excellent food, medicine and clothes.

 Stănescu's practically open support for what had become an illegal political movement went even further.
 In August 1934 he hosted what was a barely disguised legionary conference in Râmnicu Vâlcea.
 The event was organized by the legionary student association of Olt, Oltenia and Timoc.
-Participants included prominent Iron Guard activist Mihai Stelescu, Moldavian student leader Sandu Valeriu, and Tiana Siliman from Botoşani, the fiancée of Nicolae Constantinescu, Duca's assassin.
+Participants included prominent Iron Guard activist Mihai Stelescu, Moldavian student leader Sandu Valeriu, and Tiana Siliman from Botoșani, the fiancée of Nicolae Constantinescu, Duca's assassin.
 Former members of the Legion's paramilitary units were also among the attendees.
 Bishop Stănescu provided the venue and accommodation in the episcopal dormitory.
 He celebrated a Te Deum for the participants who wore the iconic, and by that time illegal, green shirts.
 As the event was turning into a blatant defiance of the law, the authorities intervened.
 The legionnaires refused to leave town and 49 studentes were arrested; 39 were subsequently convicted.
 Undeterred, Stănescu maintained his close relations with the Legion.
 In 1935 the bishop's interactions with the fascists revolved around Petrache Lupu, a herdsman who claimed to have divine visions and gained a popular following.
 In December 1936 a bomb exploded in front of the episcopal palace - an indication of how controversial Stănescu had become.